Our Staff

 Melissa Flournoy

-Melissa Flournoy is the chair of the Board of Louisiana Progress.
-Dr. Flournoy served in the Louisiana House of Representatives, founded the Louisiana Association of Nonprofit Organizations (LANO) and the Louisiana Budget Project.
-Dr. Flournoy was the Executive Director of the RAND Gulf States Policy Institute and the Louisiana State Director of Planned Parenthood Gulf Coast.
-Currently, Dr. Flournoy is an adjunct professor in Political Science at LSU.
-Dr. Flournoy has served on numerous boards and commissions and is a life long advocate for women and children.
+Dr. Melissa Flournoy is a former member of the Louisiana House of Representatives, founded the Louisiana Association of Nonprofit Organizations (LANO), and the Louisiana Budget Project.
+She was also the executive director of the RAND Gulf States Policy Institute and the Louisiana State Director of Planned Parenthood Gulf Coast.

 • Picture of Sherry Guarisco